-As noted previously, the WACC may be estimated post-tax or pre-tax.
+As we have seen in the beginning of this chapter, the WACC may be estimated post-tax or pre-tax.
 The post-tax WACC is the WACC adjusted to allow for corporate tax payments.

 When applied to the capital base, it indicates the (post-tax) operating profit required to finance tax and interest payments, while providing shareholders with their required return.